The phlebotomy order of draw can be confusing. We’ve outlined the six steps you should take so you will never have to wonder again.

-The process of drawing blood may seem easy for a non-professional.
+The process of drawing blood may seem easy for a non-professionals or those who have very little knowledge on phlebotomy.
 However, there are several specific guidelines to follow in order to ensure the integrity of test results.

 The Six Steps to Phlebotomy Order of Draw